“Can you check my system administrator resume?”

 When you craft a resume considering these, you write a resume that recruiters want, with the perfect balance without information overload.

-Let’s say that you are a Windows System administrator, and imagine your resume header looks something like this:
+Let’s say that you are a Linux System administrator, and imagine your resume header looks something like this:

 While this seems all good, the devil is in the details.